dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment4.md

 ## Step 1: Full fine-tuning

 In this assignment, we will use a compressed version of BERT called [DistilBERT](https://huggingface.co/docs/transformers/model_doc/distilbert).
-We'll use the "uncased" version: that is, the tokenizer will not distinguish uppercase and lowercase.
+We'll use the uncased version: that is, the tokenizer will not distinguish uppercase and lowercase.

 In the HuggingFace utilities that require you to specify a model name, you should use `distilbert-base-uncased`.

 ### Preprocessing

+[Create a Dataset](https://huggingface.co/docs/datasets/create_dataset) by loading the training and evaluation CSV files you previously downloaded.
 <details>
 <summary><b>Hint</b>: Creating a Dataset.</summary>
 <div style="margin-left: 10px; border-radius: 4px; background: #ddfff0; border: 1px solid black; padding: 5px;">